derverdox/SolarMiner.app/docs/4-automation-rules.md

 ## 4. Dynamic Value Expressions (New Feature)

-Instead of setting static wattage limits (like "Run at 1500W"), the new DSL allows you to calculate power targets dynamically in real-time based on the weather.
+Instead of setting static wattage limits (like "Run at 1500W"), the DSL allows you to calculate power targets dynamically in real-time.

 * **`Constant`:** A fixed, fallback value (e.g., `1000` Watts).
 * **`ClusterCapacityPercentage`:** Targets a percentage of your total possible hardware limit (e.g., `0.5` = 50% cluster capacity).